Superfood hot chocolate - a healthy holiday treat. Naturally sweetened with maple and full of cozy flavor from cinnamon, cocao, and maca. Vegan.

-Since then, I’ve been mixing up this concoction for me and Jack – it’s a healthier hot chocolate than the Swissmiss from the snow days of my childhood.
+Since then, I’ve been mixing up this concoction for Jack and me – it’s a healthier hot chocolate than the Swiss Miss from the snow days of my childhood.
 Instead of cocoa, I decided to use a combo of cacao powder and maca powder.
 Cacao is the most pure form of chocolate and it’s packed with antioxidants, fiber, and magnesium.
-Maca (powder from the Peruvian maca root) has a malty vanilla flavor and it’s good for fatigue, memory, and a slew of other things.* It offers a little pick me up that’s similar but not as extreme as coffee.
+Maca (powder from the Peruvian maca root) has a malty vanilla flavor, and it’s good for fatigue, memory, and a slew of other things.* It offers a little pick me up that’s similar but not as extreme as coffee.
 Perfect for a little morning boost.

-I don’t actually serve this with whipped cream for breakfast, but if you’re making this for dessert go ahead and make it pretty with a dollop coconut whip (recipe below) and shaved chocolte.
+I don’t actually serve this with whipped cream for breakfast, but if you’re making this for dessert, go ahead and make it pretty with a dollop coconut whip (recipe below) and shaved chocolate.

 - 2½ cups almond milk (I use Almond Breeze Original)